-The Survivor Support Liaison should be selected by the deceased member's Sergeant.
 The following should be considered when selecting the Survivor Support Liaison:

 - The liaison should be an individual the survivors know and with whom they are comfortable working. - If the survivors have no preference, the selection may be made from names recommended by the deceased member's supervisor and/or coworkers.
 The deceased member's partner or close friends may not be the best selections for this assignment because the emotional connection to the member or survivors may impair their ability to conduct adequate liaison duties. - The liaison must be willing to assume the assignment with an understanding of the emotional and time demands involved.